-I grew up on marzipan.
-It’s everywhere in Germany.
+Marzipan can be found everywhere in Germany.
 Just a few hours north of where I grew up in Stuttgart is the historic town of Lübeck, world famous for its marzipan.
 It’s also a beautiful, scenic port town.
 We visited it frequently as a family and later as a young adult I once took on the challenge and biked 72 miles from Rendsburg to Lübeck in the middle of summer, a memory I’ll never forget!

 Let’s get started!

 Add the rose water, almond extract, and egg whites (or alternatives, see recipe below) and pulse to combine.

 Process the ingredients until it comes together in a firm mass.

-If it’s too wet, add more powdered sugar and ground almonds.
+If it’s too wet, add some more almond flour.
 Keep in mind though that it will become firmer after it’s been refrigerated.

-Turn the dough out onto a work surface and knead it a few times just to make sure all the ingredients are fully combined.
+Turn it out onto a work surface and knead it a few times just to make sure all the ingredients are fully combined.

 Form the dough into a log, ball or disc and wrap it tightly in plastic wrap.

-The marzipan will keep in the refrigerator for several weeks (provided you used very fresh egg white).
+It will keep in the refrigerator for several weeks (provided you used very fresh egg white).
 It will keep even longer if you use a sugar syrup alternative (see recipe below).

 - 2 teaspoons quality pure almond extract